majick/entry/README.md

 Values are regenerated when an encrypted paste is edited.

+### Paste Expiration

+When creating a paste, you can set to have your paste expire at a given time and date.
+When this time comes, your paste will automatically be deleted by Entry.
+This is useful if you don't set an edit password on your paste and are unable to delete it.
+Information about expired pastes is not kept after their deletion, and their custom URL because open again once they expire.

 ### Admin Panel

 Entry provides an admin panel that is locked behind a set password that allows the server owner to manage pastes on their server quickly and easily.
 The admin password is set on initial configuration, and stored (plain text) in `data/config.json` with the key `admin`.